Glendale, California: Incorporation and growth

 The Grand Central Airport opened in 1929.
 Within a year, the enterprise was sold to the Curtiss-Wright Flying Service, managed by C. C. Moseley, a co-founder of the future Western Airlines.
 It became the city's largest employer.
 It was also at Grand Central that Moseley established the first of his private flying schools, Curtiss-Wright Technical Institute (later renamed Cal-Aero Academy).

 The Renaissance Revival-style Glendale Main Post Office opened in 1934.

 Between 1935 and 1937, the Works Progress Administration, under the supervision of the United States Army Corps of Engineers, channelized the Verdugo Wash and built ten bridges over it.
 Other Works Progress Administration projects include Glendale Community College's John A. Davitt Administration Building (1937) and the Glendale Civic Auditorium (1938).

 Second World War and post-war development

 The Second World War proved to be a boon to Glendale as Southern California became a major staging area for the Pacific War.
 Grand Central Airport served as a training facility for pilots and mechanics, while a foundry on San Fernando Road produced airplane parts.
 The Grayson Power Plant entered service in 1941, providing the city energy independence.
 Also that year, the city launched a municipal bus system named Glendale City Lines.
-In 1942, a new Glendale City Hall, a Works Progress Administration project in the PWA Moderne style, was completed on the site of Glendale's first permanent city hall from 1912.
+In 1942, a new Glendale City Hall, a Works Progress Administration project in the PWA Moderne style, was completed in Glendale Civic Center, on the site of Glendale's first permanent city hall from 1912.
 In 1943, the Los Angeles County Superior Court opened a courthouse in Glendale.

 In 1948, the Glendale News-Press moved to a new, 35,000-square-foot building across the street from City Hall.